galaxyproject/training-material/topics/galaxy-ui/tutorials/workflow-parameters/tutorial.md

 appeared in the `Select first` tool in the editor.

 To insert the workflow parameter click on Inputs in the tool panel on the right side of the workflow editor and select `Simple inputs used for workflow logic`.
-This will insert a new box into the workfow editor.
+This will insert a new box into the workflow editor.

 If you click on the Input parameter box in the editor you will see in the `Details panel` that the `Parameter type` is set to `Text`.
 If you try to connect this parameter to the `Number of lines` parameter you will see that